-- MOVE to fresh air immediately.
-Go outside or to an open door/window, then execute your family safety plan. - 2.
-DO NOT re-enter your RV. - 3.
-If you are unable to exit, DO NOT move away from the open door/window until: - Emergency service responders have arrived, - Premises have been aired out, and - The CO alarm returns to its normal condition. - 4.
-If your CO alarm reactivates within a 24-hour period: - Repeat steps 1-2. - Schedule an inspection by a qualified appliance technician, to check all fuel burning appliances are operating properly, and investigate for sources of carbon monoxide. - If problems are identified during this inspection, have the equipment serviced immediately. - Note any combustion equipment not inspected by the technician.
-For more information about CO safety and this equipment, consult the component manufacturer manual, or contact the manufacturer directly. - 6.
-A motor vehicle or generator engine operating nearby is a possible source of CO inside your RV.
+- 1. MOVE TO FRESH AIR IMMEDIATELY, either outdoors or by an open door or window. - CHECK that all persons are accounted for. - CALL 911, your local emergency service, or fire department. - DO NOT re-enter the premises or move away from the open door/window until the emergency responders arrive, the premises have been aired out, and your alarm remains in its normal operation. - 2.
+If your CO alarm re-activates within a 24-hour period: - REPEAT step 1. - CALL a qualified appliance technician to inspect that all fuel burning appliances are operating properly, and to investigate for sources of carbon monoxide. - IF PROBLEMS ARE IDENTIFIED during this inspection, have the equipment SERVICED IMMEDIATELY. - 3.
+NOTE any combustion equipment NOT inspected by the technician. - For more information about CO safety and this equipment, consult the manufacturers' instructions, or contact the manufacturer directly. - 4.
+CONFIRM that a motor vehicle or generator engine operating nearby is NOT the source of CO inside your RV.

-A CO alarm is NOT A SUBSTITUTE for other combustible gas, fire or smoke alarms.
+A CO alarm is NOT A SUBSTITUTE for other combustible gas, fire, or smoke alarms.